Be Prepared Before Disaster Strikes

 Arrange for a safe haven

 - Keep a list of boarding kennels that accept pets or arrange to take your pet to a friend’s home.
-Remember, disaster shelters generally do not accept pets.
+Remember, many disaster shelters are unable to accept pets.

 Assemble an emergency kit